María Luisa Arcelay

 María Luisa Arcelay (December 23, 1898 – October 17, 1981), was an educator, businesswoman and politician.
-In November 1932, she became the first woman in Puerto Rico to be elected to a government legislative body, when she was elected to represent the district of Mayagüez in the House of Representatives of Puerto Rico.
+In November 1932, she became the first woman in Puerto Rico and Latin America to be elected to a government legislative body, when she was elected to represent the district of Mayagüez in the House of Representatives of Puerto Rico.

 Early years

-Arcelay was one of five siblings born to Ricardo Arcelay and Isabel de la Rosa in Mayagüez, Puerto Rico.
-There she received her primary and secondary education before moving to the then town of Rio Piedras, where she earned her teachers certificate.
+Arcelay was one of five children born to Ricardo Arcelay and Isabel de la Rosa in Mayagüez, Puerto Rico.
+There she graduated as an elementary level English teacher from the Normal School in Rio Piedras, where she earned her teachers certificate.

 Educator

 Arcelay began her career as an educator when she was hired as an English language teacher at Theodore Roosevelt High School.
 Later she taught at the Jose de Diego High School, both schools located in the city of Mayagüez.
 During her spare time she worked as a bookkeeper for various commercial firms in the area.